Generic Name: estazolam (es TA zoe lam)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of estazolam can be fatal.
+An overdose of Prosom can be fatal.

 Overdose symptoms may include extreme drowsiness, confusion, slurred speech, weak or shallow breathing, or fainting.

 The sedative effects of estazolam may last longer in older adults.
 Accidental falls are common in elderly patients who take benzodiazepines.
-Use caution to avoid falling or accidental injury while you are taking this medicine.
+Use caution to avoid falling or accidental injury while you are taking Prosom.

-Stop using estazolam and call your doctor at once if you have:
+Stop using Prosom and call your doctor at once if you have:

 unusual thoughts or behavior;